-All unsuccessful applicants (who do not gain a place at a higher ranked school) will automatically be added to the school's continued interest list.
-Any places which become available will be allocated in accordance with the admission rules set out in this document.
-A continued interest list will be maintained for every year group until the summer term (date to be specified and confirmed to parents at the time of allocation).
-To remain on the

-CI (waiting) list after this time, parents must confirm they are still interested in a place by completing an In Year application form
+All unsuccessful applicants (who do not gain a place at a higher ranked school) will automatically be added to the school's continuing interest list.
+A child's position on the CI list will be determined by the admissions criteria outlined in this policy and a child's place on the list can change as other children join or leave it.
+Any places which become available will be allocated by the county council in accordance with the admission rules set out in this document.
+A continuing interest lists will be maintained for every year group until the summer term (date to be specified and confirmed to parents at the time of allocation).
+To remain on the CI (waiting) list after this time, parents must confirm they are still interested in a place by completing an In Year application form

 Beaumont must admit any student who is admitted through the appeal process, or who is the subject of a 'direction' by the Local Authority, or allocated to us according to the local Fair Access Protocol and for these cases we will consider going over PAN on a case by case basis.
-Any such students take precedence over the continued interest list.
+Any such students take precedence over the continuing interest list.